Things to see and do - Segovia

 Built from 1151-1174, the building has been changed many times.
 Note the craftwork here: gates on the coro, two 15C Mudéjar pulpits and stalls decorated with Biblical characters.
 In the episcopal museum, there is a collection of 15C Flemish tapestries and the garden has views of the Douro.

 The heart of Salamanca life, the Plaza Mayor is surrounded by myriad cafés, restaurants and shops, and provides the perfect setting for a drink or a stroll.
 Built by Philip V between 1729 and 1755 to thank the city for its loyalty during the War of the Spanish Succession, it is renowned for its perfect symmetry and architectural harmony.
 Admire its arcaded galleries, the pedimented fronts of the town hall, and the royal pavilion crowned by the bust of Philip V.

 The builders of the New Cathedral luckily respected the Old Cathedral that stands by its side.
 It seems like a good example of a romanesque cathedral, and the lantern tower, with two levels of windows, is one of the most beautiful of its kind.
 The Chapel of San Martin is decorated with 13C frescos.
 The grand retable in the central apse is made up of 53 compartments with surprisingly fresh colours and fine detail.

-Ávila's high walls punctuated by 90 towers, eight gateways and various posterns, enclose a quadrilateral area of about 900m by 450m.
-An invaluable testimony to fortifications in the Middle Ages, they date from the 11C and have managed to keep an overall impression of great unity in spite of modifications in the 14C.
-The best place for a general view of them is a spot known as Cuatro Postes or Four Posts on the Salamanca road.
-You can also take the sentry path along the top.
+Ávila's high walls (murallas) punctuated by 88 towers, nine gateways and various posterns, enclose a quadrilateral area of around 900m by 450m.
+An invaluable testimony to fortifications in the Middle Ages, they date from the 11C and have retained a unified appearance in spite of modifications in the 14C.
+The best place for an overall view of the walls is the viewpoint known as Cuatro Postes, or Four Posts, on the Salamanca road.
+You can also walk along the sentry path on the top of the walls.